Faiq Zaidan: Career

-On 25 June 2025, Zaidan visited the United Kingdom and met with the Foreign, Commonwealth and Development Office’s Under-Secretary of State Hamish Falconer, with whom Zaidan signed a memorandum of understanding for judicial cooperation in combating terrorism.
-Zaidan also visited the House of Lords and met with its legal experts, as well as Baroness Emma Nicholson who gave him a tour of the House and briefed him on the nature of its work.
-They also discussed Iraq’s judicial system.
-Zaidan also met with former UK ambassador to Iraq, Stephen Hickey and Iraq’s current ambassador to UK, Mohammad Jafar al-Sadr.
+On 25 June 2025, Zaidan visited the United Kingdom and met with the Foreign, Commonwealth and Development Office's under-secretary of state Hamish Falconer, with whom Zaidan signed a memorandum of understanding for judicial cooperation in combating terrorism.
+Zaidan also visited the House of Lords and met with its legal experts, as well as baroness Emma Nicholson who gave him a tour of the House and briefed him on the nature of its work.
+They also discussed Iraq's judicial system.
+Zaidan also met with former UK ambassador to Iraq, Stephen Hickey and Iraq's current ambassador to UK, Mohammad Jafar al-Sadr.
 On 26 June, Zaidan visited the Royal Institute of International Affairs (Chatham House) where he met with a number of researchers and legal specialists.
 Zaidan headed a discussion session that addressed the nature of the work of the Iraqi judiciary and a number of other legal issues of international interest.

-On 23 July 2025, Zaidan issued an official statement in support of a 2013 bilateral maritime navigation treaty between Iraq and Kuwait regarding organizing navigation in the Khawr Abd Allah estuary along the current borders of the two countries, as well as joint management of environmental matters, (per Pacta sunt servanda), after the Federal Supreme Court of Iraq initially ruled the treaty's enactment as unconstitutional.
+On 23 July 2025, Zaidan issued an official statement in support of a law passed by the Iraqi Council of Representatives in 2013 concerning a 2012 bilateral treaty signed between Iraq and Kuwait regarding maritime navigation in the Khawr Abd Allah estuary along the current borders of the two countries, as well as joint management of environmental matters, (per Pacta sunt servanda), after the Federal Supreme Court of Iraq ruled the treaty's enactment as unconstitutional.
 The treaty's controversial nature stems from issues related to incomplete Iraqi–Kuwaiti maritime border demarcation and possible implications related to Iraq's rights to natural resources in the Arabian Gulf; namely, the Durra gas field that Kuwait, Saudi Arabia and Iran lay claim to.

-Iraq's judiciary, headed by Zaidan, supporting the implementation of the treaty has been interpreted as a sign of Iraq's willingness to align itself with GCC strategic interests.
+In December 2025, after several armed groups announced their willingness to disarm, Zaidan thanked Popular Mobilisation Forces faction leaders for heeding his advice to "coordinate together to enforcing the rule of law, restrict weapons to state control, and transition to political action after the national need for military action has ceased", in a separate announcement, the Supreme Judicial Council stated that the chief justice's intervention was to remind political actors to uphold Article 9 of the Iraqi constitution, which "prohibits the formation of armed militias outside the framework of the state".